AdobeDocs/commerce-operations.en/help/configuration/queues/aws-mq.md

 ## Testing the message queue

-To test message sending from Magento to RabbitMQ:
+To test message sending from Commerce to RabbitMQ:

 1. Log in to the RabbitMQ web console in AWS to monitor queues.
 1. In the Admin, create a product.